The Dúlra Project

 By expanding their operations, the Dúlra team hopes to effectively manage and control the spread of this invasive species, protecting the natural beauty and biodiversity of the region.

-Controlling Rhododendron ponticum
+Rhododendron ponticum

-Rhododendron Control in Crumlin, South Connemara
+Rhododendron Control in Cregganbaun/Althore, Mayo

 Your participation is crucial for the success of this initiative, and we look forward to collaborating with you to protect and restore our local ecosystems.